exasol/public-knowledgebase/Database-Features/quot-active-session-limit-quot-reached.md

 A session occupies an active slot if it meets one of the following criteria:

-* Performing query execution
+* Performs query execution
-* Has open transactions
+* Has open transactions (since version 8 only write transactions count)
-* Has open prepared statement
+* Has open prepared statement (doesn't count since version 7.1)
-* Has open resultset
+* Has open result set
 * Has open sub-connection

 This "active session" is set to 100 for performance reasons.
 Since all queries share the cluster resources, the more concurrent queries are running, the fewer resources are available for each session.
 When this active slot limit is reached, it does not mean users cannot ever login or run queries.